Judge Advises Bukom Banku To Stay Away From Street Fight

 |

-The presiding magistrate of the Accra Central District Court 7 has advised boxer, Braimah 'Bukum Banku' Kamoko to desist from engaging in street fights and assaulting people.
+The presiding magistrate of the Accra Central District Court 7 has advised boxer, Braimah 'Bukom Banku' Kamoko to desist from engaging in street fights and assaulting people.

 Instead, Ms Arit Nsemoh, the magistrate, advised him to be a good example for the youth.